awang02/MKS21X-FinalProject/README.md

 1/15/18
 I created a new class TerminalBoard to do all the lanterna stuff but quickly realized I made the Driver class do a bunch of main(String[] args) stuff that I need.
 So I combined everything useful from TerminalBoard into the Driver.
 But before I did that, I tested a bunch of new cases (edge/exception/etc) using terminal inputs, everything seems pretty a-okay.

+1/16/18
+I got Lanterna to interact with my board and code!
+I fixed up the mine class toString and constructor because it was printing weirdly with lantern.
+The timer and cursor coordinates also show up on the terminal when it runs.